vimaltiwari2612/SalesforceChromeExtension/README.md

 Limitations:

-1. Might not work if more than one org instances are open chrome.
+1. Might not work if more than one org instances are open in chrome.
-2. can work only on chrome.
-3. might require to refresh the active tab on chrome.
+3. might requires to refresh the active tab on chrome.